 Dubai set to be friendliest place for ‘people of determination’

-A series of initiatives help develop and empower those with special needs
+A series of initiatives help develop and empower people of determination

 Dubai: Dubai is set to become the world’s friendliest place for people of determination with the Government of Dubai issuing many legislations to protect their rights and provide them with internationally benchmarked support.